fleschutz/PowerShell/Docs/remove-print-jobs.md

 ## remove-print-jobs.ps1 - Removes all jobs from all printers

-This script removes all print jobs from all printer devices.
+This PowerShell script removes all print jobs from all printer devices.

 ## Parameters
 ```powershell